 True spiritual parenting is built upon healthy, God-given relationships.
 A Christian learns how to become a spiritual parent by leading a small group.
 This is the Lord’s boot camp for training spiritual fathers and mothers to serve in all levels of spiritual parenting.

 As our church rapidly expanded, we needed to add more support pastors who would “father” the small group leaders.
 As we prayed and looked for spiritual fathers among the small groups, our eyes fell on Carl, a true pastor.
-He already was fathering the leaders.
+He was already fathering the leaders.
 He had been trained in the seminary and boot camp of the “Basic Christian Community,” the small group.
 Carl joined our paid staff and continued to be a “father” to the group leaders in the greater Manheim area.

 A few years later, in early 1996, the Lord called us to decentralize and plant eight new churches in our region, all at the same time.
 Who became the Senior Pastor of the new church in Manheim?
 You guessed it — Carl.

 A Scottish couple who were attending our Leadership School, Duncan and Kath, joined a small group in the Manheim church.
 When they returned to Scotland to plant a new group, it evolved into a new church.
 Duncan looked across the ocean to Carl as a spiritual father.